zvjaceslavs/intshare/Operating_Systems/Windows/template_module_windows_users/5.0/README.md

 There are no triggers in this template.

-# Template Module Windows users by Zabbix agent active
+# Module Windows users by Zabbix agent active

 ## Description